 and accounted for the strip showing up at 2,600'."

-The earliest photo which has been located of Cavoli Airport was a 1956 aerial view.
+The earliest dated aerial photo which is available of Cavoli Airport was a 1956 aerial view.

 No aircraft were visible on the field.